 - A sleeping bag (I have a sleeping bag which works very well till -10*C, which I take on climbing expeditions)

 - Mosquito net (if you plan to visit the jungle)

 - Small backpack (in which you should be able to pack things for 1-2 days of trekking)

 - Waterproof bag (dry bag) for the most important things

 - Notes and pen

 - Repair Kit: needle, thread, a pair of buttons

-- The camera, charger, cable to transfer pictures and two memory cards
+- Camera, charger, cable to transfer pictures and two memory cards

 - External Drive